SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-batch.md

 * **Service Logs**: Events emitted by the Batch service during the lifetime of an individual resource such as a pool or task.
 Logs events collected are listed [here](https://learn.microsoft.com/en-us/azure/batch/batch-diagnostics#service-log-events).

-* **Batch account metrics**: metrics at the Batch account level.
+* **Batch account metrics**: Metrics at the Batch account level.
 Metrics collected are listed [here](https://learn.microsoft.com/en-us/azure/azure-monitor/reference/supported-metrics/microsoft-batch-batchaccounts-metrics).

 ## Setup